AW203/loader-autoupdater/README.md

    - In `simple_loader.cpp`: Change `#define VERSION "0.9.0"` to your base version
    - In `release_loader.cpp`: Change `#define VERSION "1.0.0"` to your release version
    - In `loader_version.rc` and `release_version.rc`: Update the version information
-   - In `version.txt`: Set this to match your release version

 3. **Application Name** (in both `.rc` files):
    ```